 |Lens hood||does not have one|

-Here are a few samples taken with the Zeiss Biogon f4.5/21 mm lens:
+Here are a few samples taken with the Zeiss Biogon f4.5/21 mm lens (click the images to view the unprocessed original files in a new window):

 Disclaimer: I am not a lens expert who sees marked differences between various Leica and/or other lenses.
 I can check for soft corners, find differences in color rendition, and, in rare cases, may discover a "3D look", but that's all.
 Please regard therefore my conclusions as the verdict of a "layman".